chuank/particle-offline-compiler/README.md

 ## Installation
-In `atom > Preferences > Install`, search for `particle-offline-compiler` and install it.
+In `atom / Particle Dev > Preferences > Install`, search for `particle-offline-compiler` and install it.

-If you prefer the manual approach, download the package from Github and place it in your `~/.atom/packages` folder.

-Before using it, open up the settings on the package, and enter the Particle Compiler Path – this should point to the location where you downloaded and compiled the __particle local compiler__.
+Before using it, open up the settings on the package, and enter the Particle Compiler Path – this should point to the location where you downloaded and compiled the __particle local compiler__ (see instructions above).
 The __Device Type__ and __Serial Port__ can be left empty, as they can be set easily in the __Particle.offline__ user menu.

-Once installed you should see a Particle.offline menubar with all the relevant, self-explanatory options listed.
+Once installed, you should see a __Particle.offline__ menubar with self-explanatory options listed.

 ## Usage Instructions
-* If you're using the package in atom, ensure that your code:
+* If you're using the package in atom, ensure the following:
-  * uses `.cpp` file extensions, not `.ino`
+  * use `.cpp` file extensions, not `.ino`
-  * declares `#include "application.h"` at the top of your main .cpp file
+  * declare `#include "application.h"` at the top of your main `.cpp` file
-  * `*.cpp/*.h` libraries should be in the same folder as your main cpp file
+  * `*.cpp/*.h` libraries should be in the same folder as your main `.cpp` file
   * declare your C prototypes manually, either in a `.h` file of the same name as the main `.cpp` file, or alternatively at the beginning of your main `.cpp` file.
 * The `[refresh DFU serial device list]` menu item under `Particle.offline > DFU serial port` needs to be manually refreshed to get the latest list of serial devices connected to your computer.
 * If you are connecting multiple Particle devices to your computer at any one time, be sure to double-check the serial port that you are uploading to!